open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 We detect alignment via two mechanisms:

-- If the incoming delta time interval has significant overlap with the previous time interval, we assume a violation of the single-writer principle.
+- If the incoming delta time interval has significant overlap with the previous time interval, we assume a violation of the single-writer principle and can be handled with one of the following options:
+  - Simply report the inconsistencies in time intervals, as the error condition could be caused by a misconfiguration.
+  - Eliminate the overlap / deduplicate on the receiver side.
+  - Correct the inconsistent time intervals by differentiating the given `Resource` and `Attribute` set used from overlapping time.
 - If the incoming delta time interval has a significant gap from the last seen time, we assume some kind of reboot/restart and reset the cumulative counter.